okang68/JinFood/README.md

 # JinFood
-A project on online food ordering web app, based on Amazon RDS and deployed on Amazon EC2.
+A project on an online food ordering web app, based on Amazon RDS and deployed on Amazon EC2.
 - Front-end: JavaScript, React
 - Back-end: Java, Spring + Hibernate